klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 Account.create(caver, credentials, ChainId.BAOBAB_TESTNET).sendUpdateTransaction(accountUpdateTransaction).send();
 ```

 An account key represents the key structure associated with an account.
-To get more details and types about the Klaytn account key, please read [Account Key].
+To get more details and types about the Klaytn account key, please read [AccountKey].

 ### Smart Contract <a id="smart-contract"></a>